Latest scams

 Scams are designed to trick us and are becoming increasingly sophisticated and harder to spot.
-Here’s where to learn more about some of the latest scams that our Customer Protection tīma (team) have detected.
+Here’s where to learn more about some of the latest scams that our Customer Protection tīma (team) have identified.
+Last updated: 16 January 2025

 Impersonation scams: Phone calls